dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![Decomposition of the input v2 components](../../assets/images/../../../assets/images/Writings/Grid/input-v2.png)

+---

 **Note on the borders:**
 Wether or not the borders are inside or outside type of outline, it doesn't impact the size of your container.
 It's like a virtual invisible coat of paint on a shape.
 It's not going to be affecting your spacing.

 If you have some issues managing borders in css, have a look at box-sizing: border-box method [on CSS Tricks](https://css-tricks.com/box-sizing/) and play around with *border* and/or *outline* css property!

+**Note on the separators:**
+Hold on to your horses!
+We will discuss this in 3 sections!

 ##### Buttons